 You’ve decided to pursue your undergraduate studies abroad.
 And have been preparing for the SAT for a while now.
 And you’re confident and quite thorough with the strategies and concepts examined on the test.
 But do you know what you should do differently in your last month of preparation to get ahead of the competition?

-Although this year has seen quite a few delays with the SAT exam scheduled for May 2nd getting cancelled, we are sure so far that the SAT planned for August 29 will be happening.
+Although 2020 – the year of the pandemic has had its ups and downs, many students took the SAT on August 29 and many more are expected to take the December 5 SAT.
 So with only one month left for the exam, it’s quite important to keep in mind a couple of things in order to perform well on your test day.
 This period is crucial and might be what makes or breaks your SAT score.

 Your goal for this month is to minimize the number of surprises you might get on test day and tune your body to focus on taking the test and nothing else.
 Here are a couple of things you could do well in advance to tune your body for D-day.